 Note: Raw Love is a cash-only establishment!

 This stand has become quite “insta-famous” over the past year, and for a good reason!
-I mean what is better than an adorable roadside stand with swings serving up fresh acai bowls?
+I mean what is better than an adorable roadside stand with swings serving up a fresh menu?
 This spot is your go-to along the Tulum Beach strip for smoothies, bowls, juices, and, of course, matcha!
-I’m still trying to get into the whole matcha thing, but for now I stuck with one of their amazing acai bowls topped with strawberries, kiwi, blueberries, granola, coconut, and cocoa nibs!
+I’m still trying to get into the whole matcha thing, but for now, I stuck with one of their amazing acai bowls topped with strawberries, kiwi, blueberries, granola, coconut, and cocoa nibs!

 4. AZULIK (TULUM BEACH)